spoddutur/spark-notes/deep_dive_into_storage_formats.md

 ![Image](https://user-images.githubusercontent.com/22542670/26983627-187e1384-4d5a-11e7-9856-2ae5d20071c6.png)

 ### Why columnar?
 2nd Generation Tungsten Engine tried to use some standard optimisation techniques like loop unrolling, SIMD, prefetching etc which modern compilers and CPUs apply to speed up runtime.
-As part of this, Spark came up with two new optimization techniques called WholeStageCodeGeneration and Vectorization (Detail of these technologies can be found [here](https://spoddutur.github.io/spark-notes/wsg.html)).
+As part of this, Spark came up with two new optimization techniques called WholeStageCodeGeneration and Vectorization (Detail of these technologies can be found [here](https://spoddutur.github.io/spark-notes/second_generation_tungsten_engine)).
 For this spark did 2 things:
 1. Tweaked its execution engine to perform vector operations and attained data level parallelism at algorithm level
-2. Spark moved from row-based to columnar in-memory data enabling themselves for further SIMD optimisations like data striping.
-(Details on this shift can be found [here](https://spoddutur.github.io/spark-notes/wsg.html))
+2. Spark moved from row-based to columnar in-memory data enabling themselves for further SIMD optimisations like data striping for better cache and other advantages listed below.

 ### What opportunities did columnar format opened up?
 1. **Regular data access vs Complicated off-set computation:** Data access is more regular in columnar format.
 For example, if we have an integer, we always access them 4 bytes apart.
 That’s very nice for the cpu.
 With row-based format there’s complicated offset computation to know where am I.